 The name can be changed at any time.
 Change the name or other options for a sub-calendar by going to Settings > Calendars, then click the Edit icon of the sub-calendar you wish to modify.
 Note that you must open your calendar with an administrator link in order to access the calendar settings.

 You can share a single sub-calendar, a set of sub-calendars, or all your sub-calendars.
-Sharing is done via unique calendar links.
-When you share your calendar via a calendar link, you also control the permissions that you set for each sub-calendar.
+Sharing is done via account access or with unique calendar links.
+When you share your calendar, you also control the permissions that you set for each sub-calendar.
 This gives you the ability to maintain complete control over your calendar, while also allowing others to access it as needed.

 How many sub-calendars can I have?